 I am a Board Certified, licensed clinical psychologist with a private practice at The Feeling Good Institute in Mountain View, CA. I work with a wide range of emotional and interpersonal difficulties.
 Some of my areas of specialization include low self-esteem, anxiety, panic and disordered eating.
 I am a Level Four Certified TEAM-CBT therapist, which means I have extensive training in a cutting-edge CBT based treatment approach developed by David Burns, MD at Stanford University.
+You can listen to me on Dr. David Burn’s podcast to learn more about my style and hear from one of my patients.
 I am also certified in Family Based Therapy (FBT), evidence-based treatment for eating disorders.

 My overall aim is to help you be authentic and comfortable in your own skin…to be able to know what’s right for you and to make healthy decisions for yourself.
 I believe in tailoring treatment for each person.
 I aim to provide a warm, non-judgmental space to help you explore your concerns and work with you to achieve your goals.
 I enjoy working with ethnically and culturally diverse backgrounds and welcome incorporating cultural identity into my practice.

 Models of therapy that I draw from include: